filsch/hypertension_prediction_models_hunt_study/README.md

 #### Model using simple-to-collect variables

-We include a logistic regression model that only uses variables that are more easily available.
+We include a logistic regression model that uses 6 more easily-available variables.
 These are: *Age*, *systolic blood pressure*, *diastolic blood pressure*, *BMI*, *height*, and *history of hypertension in close family*.
-This model was derived from a sensitivity analysis performed after development of the full models \[cite\].
-The corresponding regularization penalty applied in model fitting was log($\lambda$) = -4.4301, see Figure … in the development article.
+This model was derived from a sensitivity analysis performed after development of the full models.
+The corresponding regularization penalty applied in model fitting was log($\lambda$) = -4.4301, see Figure … in the development article \[main article\].

 ``` r
 source("auxiliary_models.r")